nbusseneau/CompatibilityManager/README.md

 ## Why isn't it called "Fullscreen Optimizations"™ Manager then?

 Because it does a bit more than that.
 Please don't assume Compatibility Manager's intended behaviour, that triggers me.

+## What are all these compatibility settings for anyway?

+The app mirrors exactly what you'd find in the Compatibility tab of an executable's properties.
+A good place to start would be the [official Windows documentation](https://support.microsoft.com/en-us/help/15078/windows-make-older-programs-compatible).